mabdullah-nyu/DSGA-1007-Project/README.md

 **Motivation:**
 NYC is one of the primary food bastions of the world, yet not impermeable to online critique.
 In this way, food rating aggregators like Yelp manage to guide diners in a fairly unbiased manner, capturing mass sentiment for various restaurants.

-Our group was interested in the potential delta in Michelin vs non-Michelin across various Yelp attributes.
+Our group was interested in the potential delta in Michelin vs non-Michelin across various Yelp attributes especially given the organization's furtive rating process.

 What features is a Michelin likely to over-index across?
 What words are most mentioned in a Michelin review vs not?
 Which non-Michelins are most similar to a Michelin (based on reviews)?